-Nr.
-2.3.4 It is recommended that in the management commentary in the annual report and on the commercial foundation's website, if any, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member:
+No. 2.3.4 It is recommended that in the management commentary in the annual report and on the commercial foundation's website, if any, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member:

-- the name and position of the member, - the age and gender of the member, - date of original appointment to the board whether the member has been re-elected, and expiry of the current election period, - any special competences possessed by the member, - other managerial positions held by the member, including positions on executive boards, boards of directors and supervisory boards and board committees in Danish and foreign foundations, enterprises and institutions, as well as other demanding organisation tasks, - whether the member owns shares, options, warrants and similar in the foundation's subsidiaries and/or associated companies, - whether the member has been appointed by authorities/providers of grants etc., and - whether the member is considered independent.
+- the name and position of the member, - the age and gender of the member, - date of original appointment to the board whether the member has been re-elected, and expiry of the current election period, - any special competences possessed by the member, - other managerial positions held by the member, including positions on executive boards, boards of directors and supervisory boards and board committees in Danish and foreign foundations, enterprises and institutions, as well as other demanding organisation tasks, why: The gender and age of the board members has not been stated in order to ensure that only relevant information on board members is provided.

+- whether the member owns shares, options, warrants and similar in the foundation's subsidiaries and/or associated companies, - whether the member has been appointed by authorities/providers of grants etc., and - whether the member is considered independent.